-Vendors shall develop a Communications Management Plan based on this PMP Aid and using the following industry standards:
+Vendors shall develop a Communications Management Plan based on this Plan Aid and using the following industry standards:

-PMBOK Guide[®], Sixth Edition, Project Management Institute[®] (PMI[®]), Chapter 10 - Project Communications Management
+PMBOK Guide®, Sixth Edition, Project Management Institute® (PMI®), Chapter 10 - Project Communications Management determine if updates are required to their Communications Management Plans when a new applicable standard (or version of a standard) is released.

-The PRMP project manager, PgMO, and vendors shall use the appropriate standards and references.
+The PRMP Project Manager, PgMO, and vendors shall use the appropriate standards and references.
 The PRMP PgMO may incorporate additional standards and references if appropriate for the plan content.
 Vendors are expected to monitor applicable standards and industry best practices.
-Vendors shall work with PRMP to determine if updates are required to their Communications Management Plans when a new applicable standard (or version of a standard) is released.
+Vendors shall work with PRMP to